autopulated/dynamodm/readme.md

 It supports Single Table Design, where different model types are stored in a single DynamoDB table.

-The table hash key is used as a unique id for each document, ensuring documents are always evenly spread across all partitions.
+Each document has a unique ID which is used as the table hash key, ensuring documents are always evenly spread across all partitions.

 Not all DynamoDB functions are available, but DynamoDM is designed to be efficient, and make it easy to write apps that make the most of DynamoDB's